cleanflight/cleanflight/docs/PID tuning.md

 1. Set your PID gains as low as you would fly it normaly.
 2. Set filters to 50/20/10.
 3. Do a test flight and watch your craft carefully.
-You should immediately be impressed by how silky smooth level modes are now.
+You shoulde immediately be impressed by how silky smooth level modes are now.
 4. You should now try higher PID gains.
 5. Most likely your craft will get instable pretty soon.
 You now can try 100/50/20 cutoffs.
 Oscillations should disappear with these cutoffs.
 6. Watch your craft carfully again and check for noise.
 If there is any: Lower dterm_cut_hz to 10.
-If this does not help lower ptermm_cut_hz and gyrom_cut_hz incrementally (ptermm_cut_hz usually half of gyro).
+If this does not help lower pterm_cut_hz and gyro_cut_hz incrementally (pterm_cut_hz usually half of gyro).
 7. If no noise is visible you could even higher cutoffs.
 Try what works best for you.

 ##TPA and TPA Breakpoint